 - Guided group tour to Nikko and Discover The World Heritage Toshogu Shrine by bus

-- Guided group tour to Nikko, Lake Chuzenjiko & Kegon Waterfall by train and bus
+- Group tour to Nikko, Lake Chuzenjiko & Kegon Waterfall by train and bus

 - Guided private tour to Nikko’s World Heritage Shrines by train